"Great companies are improved by a crisis"

 Thermo Fisher Scientific is a good example.
 It is a market-leading life sciences company, whose diagnostics tools help identify some of the world’s most infectious diseases.
 Yet the company also demonstrates how innovation in one area can “spill over” into others, helping to address further societal and environmental challenges.
 While healthcare is its main area of activity, Thermo Fisher has also developed tools and IT systems for use in agriculture, such as soil analysers that help produce healthier, safer crops.

 Andy Groves, founder of Intel, famously said that great companies are improved by a crisis.
-We suspect that 2020 will have proved an opportunity for great companies to accelerate their growth over the next decade.
+We suspect that 2020 will turn out to have been an opportunity for great companies to accelerate their growth over the next decade.
 Take Nike.
 It is increasing its investment in online distribution to focus on direct-to-consumer sales.
 Less dependence on wholesale distributors means higher margins for Nike, higher stock turnover and improving shareholder returns.
 Another example is Disney, which is boosting its investment in streaming content to rival Netflix.
 The coronavirus has forced it to push back the release of more than a dozen major films and reroute others to streaming services.
 Watching a film at home may not be quite the experience of visiting a cinema, but like Nike cutting back on wholesale distribution, it will help to boost margins and returns.

 Despite the innovation, 2021 remains clouded in uncertainty.
 The hope of a vaccine is offset by the logistical problems of producing enough doses to inject billions of people (twice!).
 There is also ongoing financial hardship as businesses struggle with lockdowns and unemployment remains high.
 History may offer useful guidance in terms of what to expect from stock markets.
 We need only to look back at 2010 – another year that followed a terrible recession, an aggressive policy response and a strong market recovery.
 Despite economic weakness and a growth scare early in the year, 2010 ultimately proved a solid, above-average year for returns as the global economy continued to recover.